microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Running Code.md

 Your code running in your browser means that you can experiment with the DOM APIs inside a TypeScript environment.
 The Playground includes examples for working with [the DOM](https://www.typescriptlang.org/play?useJavaScript=trueq=185#example/typescript-with-web) and with [WebGL](https://www.typescriptlang.org/play/?useJavaScript=trueq=461#example/typescript-with-webgl) which are good showcases of how that can work.

-Convenient, that's kind of the perfect segue to the [Examples section of the handbook](/play#handbook-2)
+Conveniently, that’s kind of the perfect segue to the [Examples section of the handbook](/play#handbook-2)